The Kel Tec RDB is an interesting rifle and is one of the most interesting guns in Kel-Tec’s lineup of guns.

 Absolutely zero shocker there.
 The grip itself has the classic Keltec texture, which is … The best way to explain it is grid squares.

-The grip material is polymer, I want to call it the classic Keltec polymer.
-It is very heavy-duty, but it is a hundred percent polymer grip.
+The grip material is polymer, and I want to call it the classic Keltec polymer.
+It is very heavy-duty, but it has a hundred percent polymer grip.

 The magazine release is a bit interesting.
 The magazine itself is actually inserted in the rear stock of the gun just behind the grip.